Why Do Some Vaccines Hurt More Than Others?

 Whether you’re planning a trip abroad, have poked yourself with a dirty thorn, or want to prepare for flu season, sitting down for a vaccine shot is not usually a big deal.
 Barring any fear or apprehension about needles, it’s one quick alcohol swab, a jab into your deltoid, and a bandage.

 Some people, however, report that some vaccine shots feel more like a harpoon, with pain upon injection and residual soreness.
-Does the level of discomfort have anything to do with the vaccine being administered, the patient, or the health care provider?
+Does the level of discomfort have anything to do with the vaccine being administered, how the vaccine is made, the patient, or the health care provider?

 According to Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention, injection pain is a normal consequence of a shot designed to provoke an immune system response.
 Dr. Messonnier told The Wall Street Journal that inflammation around the injection site is an indication the vaccine is working.

 When a vaccine is injected, antigens are introduced into the body.
 These proteins allow white blood cells to battle against viruses.
 When they’re jabbed into your arm, your body mounts a defense at the injection site, leading to inflammation.
 (Yes, this is why your arm gets sore after a flu shot.)